The SoundPEATS TrueFree Earphones are a wireless and cable-free pair of earphones that will work with just about any Bluetooth device.

 Overall though I still love them, the sound quality and comfort are excellent.

-If you want the SoundPEATS TrueFree Earphones for yourself, they’re available only on Amazon.
-The RRP for these earphones is £29.99.
+If you want the SoundPEATS TrueFree Earphones for yourself, they’re available for purchase only on Amazon.
+The RRP for this product is £27.99.

 Product sample provided by SoundPEATS in exchange for a detailed, unbiased review.